 The Role of a Volunteer

-The role of an end-of-life volunteer with the Warrnambool and District Community Hospice is wide and varied, and a great way to develop new and rewarding relationships in the local community.
+The role of Hospice in the Home Volunteer with Warrnambool and District Community Hospice is wide and varied, and a great way to develop new and rewarding relationships in the local community.
 For the person with a life-limiting illness, Hospice in the Home volunteers may provide company, help them on an outing or give compassionate emotional support.

 For carers, our Hospice in the Home volunteers enable precious time with their loved one who is dying or time to have a break.
 Most importantly this volunteer role is a one designed to support people with a life limiting illness to remain at home and ease the burden on carers.